Multi-Agent Reliability Playbook from GitHub's Deep Dive

 - Failed steps are hard to isolate, so recovery is "start over" instead of rollback.

-That failure profile is expensive.
 One weak handoff can trigger a cascade of retries across planner, implementer, and verifier roles.
+That failure profile is expensive in both tokens and time.

 | Failure pattern from GitHub deep dive | Reliability control | Implementation detail | Rollback trigger |